2023 Most Popular Psychology Master's Degree Schools in Ohio

 Women make up 91% of the psychology majors at the school.

-A rank of #3 on this year’s list means Kent State University at Kent is a great place for psychology students working on their master’s degree.
-Located in the large suburb of Kent, Kent State is a public college with a very large student population.
+The in-demand master’s degree programs at Kent State University at Kent helped the school earn the #3 place on this year’s ranking of the most popular psychology schools in Ohio.
+Located in the large suburb of Kent, Kent State is a public college with a fairly large student population.

 About 83% of the students majoring in psychology at the school are women while 17% are male.

 You’ll be in good company if you decide to attend Franklin University.
 It ranked #4 on our 2023 Most Popular Psychology Master’s Degree Schools in Ohio list.
-Located in the large city of Columbus, Franklin University is a private not-for-profit college with a medium-sized student population.
+Located in the city of Columbus, Franklin University is a private not-for-profit school with a moderately-sized student population.

 About 80% of the students majoring in psychology at the school are women while 20% are male.

-A rank of #5 on this year’s list means Wright State University - Main Campus is a great place for psychology students working on their master’s degree.
+You’ll be in good company if you decide to attend Wright State University - Main Campus.
+It ranked #5 on our 2023 Most Popular Psychology Master’s Degree Schools in Ohio list.
 Located in the large suburb of Dayton, Wright State University - Main Campus is a public college with a large student population.

 About 67% of the students majoring in psychology at the school are women while 33% are male.

-Miami University - Oxford did quite well in this year’s ranking of the most popular places for psychology students to get a master’s degree.
-It came in at #6 on the list.
+Miami University - Oxford ranked #6 on this year’s Most Popular Psychology Master’s Degree Schools in Ohio list.
 Miami University - Oxford is a fairly large public school located in the fringe town of Oxford.

 Women make up 80% of the psychology majors at the school.

-University of Dayton did quite well in this year’s ranking of the most popular places for psychology students to get a master’s degree.
-It came in at #7 on the list.
-UDayton is a fairly large private not-for-profit school located in the city of Dayton.
+With a ranking of #7, University of Dayton did quite well on this year’s most popular schools for psychology students working on their master’s degree.
+UDayton is a large private not-for-profit school located in the city of Dayton.

 About 76% of the students majoring in psychology at the school are women while 24% are male.

-With a ranking of #8, Cleveland State University did quite well on this year’s most popular schools for psychology students working on their master’s degree.
-Located in the city of Cleveland, Cleveland State University is a public college with a fairly large student population.
+Cleveland State University ranked #8 on this year’s Most Popular Psychology Master’s Degree Schools in Ohio list.
+Located in the city of Cleveland, Cleveland State University is a public college with a large student population.

 Of the 32 students majoring in psychology at Cleveland State University, 22% are male and 78% are female.

-Franciscan University of Steubenville came in at #9 in this year’s edition of the Most Popular Psychology Master’s Degree Schools in Ohio ranking.
-Located in the small city of Steubenville, Franciscan U is a private not-for-profit school with a small student population.
+Franciscan University of Steubenville ranked #9 on this year’s Most Popular Psychology Master’s Degree Schools in Ohio list.
+Located in the city of Steubenville, Franciscan U is a private not-for-profit school with a small student population.

 Women make up 72% of the psychology majors at the school.